 PUBLIC EXHIBITION TOURS

 These in-gallery guided tours will provide conversation-based insights and close looking experiences.
 Pre-registration recommended.
-Free for Members, $5 for Non-Members.
-Admission added to the ticket price during checkout for Non-Members.
-Admission added to the ticket price during checkout for Non-Members.
+Free for members, price varies for non-members.

 GROUP EXHIBITION TOURS